Bob's Projects & Ideas

 Preparing the Base and Anchoring it to the Ground

-To prepare the sill plates I nail together to thicknesses or 2" x 8" lumber to make 4" x 8" beams for the sill I make a double layer of 2" x 6" lumber to make 4" x 6" beams to use for the sills.
+To prepare the bottom sill plates I nail together two thicknesses to 2" × 8" lumber to make 4" × 8" beams for the sill or I make a double layer of 2" × 6" lumber to make 4" × 6" beams to use for the sills.
 Remember they should be made of treated wood.
 (See "Wood" info near the start of these instructions.)
-I drill half" diameter or so holes in the sill (bottom plate) every 8 feet.
-To anchor the base of the structure to the ground with a sledge hammer.
-Then I bend over the top few inches with a sledge hammer.
+I drill half inch diameter or so holes in the sill (bottom plate) every 8 feet.
+To anchor the base of the structure to the ground, I insert rebar, or pipe, perhaps two feet or so long through the holes.
+I bend over the top few inches with a sledge hammer.
 This will help prevent the sill from pulling up.

 Rafter Spacing and Anchoring the A's to the Base

 I'm now using eight foot spacing on the steep tall A-frame because the woven poly I sell is strong.
 To make strong supports use 2" x 6" or 2" x 8" treated lumber, for the cross beams the sides are also strong.
-Attach stringers of lumber along the side to join the A's into a long enough row to make the length of building you want.
+Attach stringers of lumber along the side to join the A's.

 Temporary Inner Ceiling for Winter Heating of a Tall A-Frame